 For additional information, visit their website at www.hapsonline.org/

-Join us for a great concert of familiar, fun Christmas music on Saturday, December 15 at 5:00 PM.
+Join us on December 15 at 5:00 PM for a great concert of familiar, fun Christmas music on Saturday, December 15 at 5:00 PM.
 You’ll sing-a-long to your favorite Christmas songs and catch a visit from Jolly Old Saint Nick.
-This event will feature the talents of the Chancel Choir and Chancel Bells of FUMCMC, Bayou City Bells of Houston, and […]READ MORE
+This event will feature the talents of the Chancel Choir and Chancel Bells of FUMCMC, […]READ MORE